 A miscarriage is a traumatic experience for every mother-to-be.
-A miscarriage can stop you from experiencing and enjoying motherhood, hence many doctors or gynaecologists generally prescribe progesterone supplements to a pregnant woman to ensure that she has a safe delivery.
+A miscarriage can stop you from experiencing and enjoying motherhood; hence many doctors or gynaecologists generally prescribe progesterone supplements to a pregnant woman to ensure that she has a safe delivery.

 Some practitioners, from clinical experience, believe that in the case of recurrent miscarriages, progesterone supplementation has lead to a successful pregnancy.
 Progesterone supplementation may also be suggested to those women who have low levels of progesterone.
-Supplemental progesterone has a chemically identical structure to progesterone that the body generates.
+Supplemental progesterone has a chemically identical structure to the progesterone that the body generates.
 So, many practitioners prescribe it anyway, by justifying that it won’t harm as it is only a supplemental hormone that the body is already producing.

 Can Progesterone Prevent Miscarriage?

-Earlier, physicians routinely prescribed a drug known as DES to women with the idea that it prevents miscarriage but later it was found that the use of this drug resulted in abnormalities in children born to the mothers who took it.
+Earlier, physicians routinely prescribed a drug known as DES to women with the idea that it prevents miscarriage.
+But later, it was found that the use of this drug resulted in abnormalities in children born to the mothers who took it.
 Though several physicians currently feel it is safe to use progesterone, there is no proof for the same.